 - Planning for housing, services and offices for the Hjorthagskransen phase began.
 The new buildings will help to connect the older and newer parts of the building area.

-- The City of Stockholm started looking for an anchor developer for the Valparaiso phase.
+- The City of Stockholm started looking for a developer for the Valparaiso phase.

 - Development work on a new structure for the Kolkajen phase continues.

 - Places that are waiting for the next step in development were brought to life with a series of temporary activities.
 During the year, a temporary paddle facility was opened and next to the Kolkajen phase, work was started on a temporary park.
 In addition to plantings, the park will contain gravel surfaces and a ball games area and there will be the opportunity to grow plants in planting boxes.
 The ball games area can also be converted into a skating rink in winter.
 A container wall dampens noise created by work being conducted in Kolkajen.